jenkinsci/blueocean-plugin/README.md

 # Debug and live reload with IntelliJ
 Automatically deploys changes to an instance of blueocean that is run with hpi:run.

-1. Enable class reloading: Preferences > Build, Execution, Deployment > Debugger > HowSwap
+1. Enable class reloading: Preferences > Build, Execution, Deployment > Debugger > HotSwap
   * Reload classes in background
   * Reload classes after compilation: always
 2. Create a Maven Run/Debug configuration